RobiNN1/PHP-UI-Kit/docs/components/button.md

 # button()

-Show the button where you need, as action button or a link.
+Show the button where you need it, as an action button or a link.

 ---